The MicroArctic Network

 Further skills in microbial ecology

 Selective isolation and culturing techniques.
-Schedule available here.
+Schedule for the event.

 April 19-24, 2018